aLucaz/employee-maintenance-app/client/README.md

 # Client

-This is the client app of the employee maintenance app.
+This is the frontend of the employee maintenance app.
-This project follows modularization principles and DRY, please run it using `docker` to avoid any possible error.

 ## Technologies used